Table of Contents

 Energy is the driving force of any work.
 Every cellular activity depends on energy, and the food is the source of energy.
 In cells, cellular respiration is the pathway of yielding energy in the form of adenosine triphosphate (ATP).
 Both eukaryotic and prokaryotic cells undergo cellular respiration.
 Depending upon the oxygen demand, cellular respiration is of two types- aerobic and anaerobic respiration.

 Types of Cellular Respiration

 Aerobic respiration is the burning or oxidation of glucose in the presence of oxygen to release energy (ATP).
 The whole process of aerobic respiration takes place in three steps: glycolysis, Krebs’ cycle, and electron transport system.
 Sites of respiration are cytoplasm and mitochondria.

 - Glycolysis: Glycolysis is the lysis or splitting of sugars.
 During glycolysis, one molecule of 6-carbon compound glucose is broken down into two molecules of 3-carbon pyruvic acid.
 This occurs in cytoplasm either in the presence or in the absence of oxygen.
-Totally, at the end, we get two pyruvic acid molecules, two ATP molecules and two NADH electron carrying molecules.
+Totally, in the end, we get two pyruvic acid molecules, two ATP molecules and two NADH electron carrying molecules.

 - Krebs’ cycle: Also known as the tricarboxylic acid cycle (TCA cycle) and the citric acid cycle.
-The pyruvic acid formed are transferred to the matrix of mitochondria and converted into acetyl CoA.
+The pyruvic acid formed is transferred to the matrix of mitochondria and converted into acetyl CoA.
 After a series of stages, two molecules of ATP are produced.
 Also, two compounds- nicotinamide adenine dinucleotide (NAD) and flavin adenine dinucleotide (FAD) are produced.
 They help to carry electrons for next step.

 - Electron Transport System and Oxidative Phosphorylation: ETS directly depends on oxygen.
 Here through a chain of electron carriers such as NADH high-energy electrons are passed on which develops an electron gradient.
 Eventually, by oxidative phosphorylation ATPase convert ADP to ATP.

 At last, in eukaryotes, the total sum of ATP molecules harvested is 36 whereas in prokaryotes it is 38 in a single respiration.